-Robin Hood: The death of Marian on the BBC's show not only led to so many complaints that the BBC had to resort to automated emails of apology, but also the show's imminent cancellation (despite in-show attempts to set up for a fourth season).
-In the climax of the second season Marian puts herself between an injured and helpless King Richard and Guy of Gisborne and, after he insists that he will take her by force rather than take her alternative of killing the Sheriff and having her by her consent, begins to shout "I love Robin Hood!
+Maid Marian, which not only led to so many complaints that the BBC had to resort to automated emails of apology but also the show's imminent cancellation (despite in-show attempts to set up for a fourth season).
+In the climax of the second season Marian puts herself between an injured and helpless King Richard and Guy of Gisborne and, after he insists that he will take her by force rather than take her alternative of killing the sheriff and having her by her consent, begins to shout "I love Robin Hood!
 I'm going to marry Robin Hood!"
 Guy, who has been going through significant Character Development for love of her, responds by impaling her on his sword.
 To make matters worse, to get Marian to this point, the writers first make her act wildly Out of Character by having her attempt to assassinate the sheriff, deprive her of a weapon to defend herself with, and conveniently remove Robin from the scene despite the fact he was right on her tail only a few seconds ago.
 And why did this happen?
 According to creators Foz Allen and Dominic Mingella: shock value.
 Yes, Maid freaking Marian herself was killed off for nothing more than cheap shock value.

-The Sarah Connor Chronicles: Derek Reese is randomly killed by a newly arrived Terminator early in an episode, with the show's return for a third season questionable.
-We even get a couple nice closeups of the bullet hole right in the middle of his forehead to make it clear he's Killed Off for Real.
+Terminator: The Sarah Connor Chronicles randomly killed Derek Reese at the hands of a newly arrived Terminator early in one episode, with the show's return for a third season questionable.
+We even get a couple of nice closeups of the bullet hole right in the middle of his forehead to make it clear he's Killed Off for Real.

 Subverted on Seinfeld.
 When George's fiance Susan dies of chemical poisoning (thanks to the cheap wedding envelopes George bought), he and the other four main characters react disturbingly callously and unsympathetically.
 However, in the following episodes, we see her parents grieving her death and even founding The Susan Ross Foundation in her honor.